-CVE-2026-55199 is a pre-authentication denial-of-service vulnerability in libssh2 affecting versions through 1.11.1.
+CVE-2026-55199 is a high-severity pre-authentication denial-of-service vulnerability in libssh2 affecting versions through 1.11.1.
 The flaw is in the SSH_MSG_EXT_INFO handler in src/packet.c during SSH key exchange.
-A malicious SSH server can send a crafted extension count value, specifically setting nr_extensions to 0xFFFFFFFF, which causes the client to enter an excessive processing loop.
-The issue is caused by insufficient sanity checking of the advertised extension count and unchecked return values from _libssh2_get_string().
-As a result, a libssh2-based client can spin in a tight CPU-bound loop for more than 60 seconds before authentication completes.
+A malicious SSH server can supply a crafted extension count, such as an extreme nr_extensions value, that drives the client into a loop with an unreachable exit condition.
+The issue is caused by insufficient validation of the advertised extension count and unchecked return values from _libssh2_get_string(), allowing the client to continue looping even when parsing fails.
+Because the condition is reachable before authentication, any application using libssh2 as an SSH client can be affected when connecting to an attacker-controlled or attacker-impersonated server.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.